marklogic/marklogic-docker/README.md

 ```
 Example output will just contain a hash of the image ID: `f484a784d99838a918e384eca5d5c0a35e7a4b0f0545d1389e31a65d57b2573d`

-Wait for about a minute, before going to admin interface on http://localhost:8001.
+Wait for about a minute, before going to the Admin Interface on http://localhost:8001.
 If MarkLogic Server is installed successfully, you should see configuration screen allowing you to initialize the server as per https://docs.marklogic.com/guide/installation/procedures#id_60220.

 Note that examples in this document can interfere with each other and it is recommended to stop all the containers before running the examples.
 See [Clean up](#clean-up) section below for more details.